Joakim Lloyd Raboff – Behind the viewfinder

 A few recent milestones

-• July 2014: opened a showroom called, Galleri Västra Hamnen exhibiting books and images from both Västra Hamnen and elsewhere.
-Next to the gallery is a modern commercial photo studio where both still images and video projects are produced.
-The gallery has a website as well, click here to view it.
+• July 2014: opened a showroom called, Galleri Västra Hamnen exhibiting my books and images from both Västra Hamnen and elsewhere.
+Next to the gallery I had a modern commercial photo studio where both still images and video projects were produced.
+The gallery closed in 2017 but still has a website:lick here to view it.

 • February 2015: commissioned by HSB Malmo to produce a book dedicated to the skyscraper, Turning Torso, designed by world-famous Spanish architect, engineer and artist, Santiago Calatrava.